Nuclear-Tech-New-Horizons/NTNH/.github/CONTRIBUTING.md

 ## Communication

 If you're planning on adding some new thing or doing a grand change, it's best to ask whether that's a good idea before spending 50 hours on a project that won't end up getting merged, due to issues that could have been entirely avoidable with communication.
+On Discord server, we got [#developers-contributors](https://discord.com/channels/1365318764895277136/1541179745881030696), where you can discuss your edits with other developers

 ## No guarantees